aws/actions-dev-kit/README.md

   * init – Initializes the ADK project locally and produces required configuration files with specific language support.
   * bootstrap – Bootstraps CodeCatalyst action code by reading the action definition file.
 The ADK SDK is used to develop actions.
   * validate – Validates the action definition and README file.
-  * version – Increments the current version of the action automatically.
-Follows [semver](https://semver.org/) semantics.
-Also helps bootstrapping the action version (for example, starting from no version to first version to subsequent versions).
-Supports major and minor version increments.
+  * version – Returns the current version of ADK.
   * help – Shows the current set of commands.